How to Take Care of Sensitive Skin : Choose The Right Products

 While selecting products for sensitive skin try to go for fragrance free products which have a simple and clear ingredient list.
 When you know about all the ingredients present in the list its easier to incorporate them in your routine.

-Apply an exfoliating toner gentle enough for sensitive skin 2-3 times a week only at night to exfoliate the dead skin cell layers.
+Apply an exfoliating toner which is gentle enough for sensitive skin two times a week, only at night to exfoliate the dead skin cell layers.
 This will help in providing a clear complexion and prevents clogging of pores.
 Select actives like 2% salicylic acid or milder alpha hydroxy acids (AHA) such as mandelic acid or polyhydroxy acids (PHA) for the same.

 Treat yourself with a clay mask or hydrating mask once or twice a week according to your skin to give that extra boost of glow.

 Try to avoid products with essential oils.
-I personally like to use essential oils in my skincare but when it comes to sensitive skin we don't know what might trigger a reaction on the skin.
+When it comes to sensitive skin we don't know what might trigger a reaction on the skin.
 So it's better to avoid them on a safe side.

 When you are incorporating vitamin C in your skincare make sure to go for sodium ascorbyl phosphate or ethyl ascorbic acid as your vitamin C. These are milder variants and are gentle enough on the skin.

 For bodycare use gentle body washes and don't scrub your skin too much.
-Always apply a good moisturising lotion on your skin for retaining moisture in the skin.
+Always apply a good moisturising lotion on your skin for retaining moisture in the skin and reduce transepidermal water loss (TEWL).

-When you have a sensitive skin layering too many products or selecting products with a complicated ingredient list is not a good idea as it can trigger a reaction on the skin if not used properly.
+When you have a sensitive skin layering too many products or selecting products with a complicated ingredient list is not a good idea as we don't know what could trigger a reaction on the skin if not used properly.

 Simplicity is the key when it comes to skincare for sensitive skin.